dannyboyer/dannyboyer.github.io/projects/index.md

 ###Projects

-<blockquote style="margin-bottom: 50px;">Here is a collection of school projects, internship works and side projects I have worked on</blockquote>
+<blockquote>Here is a collection of school projects, internship works and side projects I have worked on</blockquote>

 #### Web applications